nvinayvarma189/nvinayvarma189.github.io/content/til/custom-tld.md

 The prices of domain names can vary across different domain registrars for a variety of reasons.
 Some factors that may affect the price of a domain name include:
 1. Each registrar sets its pricing policies for domain names (popularity of the TLD, length of the registration period, level of customer support included).
 End of the day, it is a pricing competition.
-2. Some domain registrations would come with additional features like emial hosting or SSL certificates.
+2. Some domain registrations would come with additional features like email hosting or SSL certificates.
 3. The price of a domain registration may also vary based on currency exchange rates, especially if you are purchasing a domain from a registrar in a different country.